awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/component-recipe-reference.md

 `Setenv`  <a name="recipe-lifecycle-environment"></a>
 \(Optional\) The dictionary of environment variables to provide to the script\.
 These environment variables override the variables that you provide in `Lifecycle.Setenv`\.
   `Install`
-\(Optional\) An object that defines the script to run when the component installs\.
+\(Optional\) An object or string that defines the script to run when the component installs\.
 The AWS IoT Greengrass Core software also runs this lifecycle step when each time the software launches\.
 If the `Install` script exits with a success code, the component enters the `INSTALLED` state\.
-This object contains the following information:
+This object or string contains the following information:
 `Script`  <a name="recipe-lifecycle-script"></a>
 The script to run\.
 `RequiresPrivilege`  <a name="recipe-lifecycle-requiresprivilege"></a>